-L-shaped kitchen ideas for multipurpose spaces | Ideal Home
+L-shaped kitchen ideas – for a space that is practical, concise and looks great | Ideal Home

-A classic layout that works in any size space, the L-shaped kitchen is practical, concise and looks great
+If you want a classic layout that works in any size space, the L-shaped kitchen is the one to go for

+Why should you have an L-shaped kitchen?
 Good flow in your kitchen will put everything you need to hand and make it a joy to use..

 Ergonomics is the study and design of equipment that fits the human body and its cognitive abilities.
 Applied to kitchen layouts, it focuses on creating a smooth, intuitive passage through the space, as well as the most efficient and comfortable cooking environment.
 Worktops and cabinets are positioned to effortlessly suit the physicality of the user and the job in hand, provisions and utensils are stored where they’re most frequently used, and sinks and appliances are located to encourage logical movement between tasks.